pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 The Scan 1.0 default scanner is Grype, and this template works with the Scan 1.0 default configuration.

->**Note** You should match the scanner and version to the scanner and version used in the software supply chain.
-Using different types of scanner between build time and recurring scans is not supported and will result in vulnerabilities being double counted in the Security Analysis GUI plugin.
+>**Note** You must match the scanner and version to the scanner and version used in the software supply chain.
+Using different types of scanners between build time and recurring scans is not supported and results in vulnerabilities being double counted in the Security Analysis plug-in in Tanzu Developer Portal.

 To apply this configuration, save it to a file and apply it to the namespace created for recurring
 scans: